dsab123/PlayHymn3/README.md

 Our church utilizes the rich tradition of worshipping the Lord with hymns, older-style songs with rich theology.

-Many of us, however, were not exposed to these hymns earlier, and it has been a struggle for us to collectively join together in song every Sunday.
+Many of us, however, have not been sufficiently exposed to the style and nature of hymns, and it has been a struggle for us to collectively join together in song every Sunday.

 As the church pianist, I am responsible for learning the songs and leading the worship.